Have you ever thought about positive and negative reinforcement, and wondered what works better?

-Positive Reinforcement feels good, so it causes the brain to release dopamine.
-The reward pathway is triggered and the neural pathway for the behaviour/action/thought that just happened becomes strengthened.
+Positive reinforcement feels good, so it causes the brain to release dopamine.
+This triggers the reward pathway and the neural pathway for the behavior/action/thought.
+When both pathways are triggered together, it strengthens them even more.
 This is why positive reinforcement works.

 Reliability & Speed of Reinforcement

-Ideally the positive reinforcement should occur within 3 seconds of the behaviour you are enforcing.
-The positive reinforcement should also happen every time the child does what is expected, so that the reward is reliable.
+Ideally, the positive reinforcement should occur within 3 seconds of the behavior you are enforcing.
+Positive reinforcement needs to happen every time your child listens so the reward is reliable.

 Create A Plan To Encourage Positive Replacement Behaviours

-Now that you know why positive reinforcement works, and understand the basics of neuroplasticity, you can create a plan to target specific behaviours and use positive reinforcement to replace them.
+Now that you know why positive reinforcement works, and understand the basics of neuroplasticity, you can create a plan to target specific behaviors and use positive reinforcement to replace them.

-2. Recognize triggers – What triggers make the negative behaviour more likely to occur?
+What triggers make negative behavior more likely to occur?
 How can you avoid or work around these?
 Hint it may help to have a bigger reward during triggering situations, depending on your goals (bigger reward = more dopamine)

-Why Positive Reinforcement Works Better Than Negative Consequences
+Why Does Positive Reinforcement Work Better Than Negative Reinforcement?

-Naturally, you will choose your favorite meal.
-This is because it’s more pleasurable, and therefore eating this meal floods your brain with more dopamine.
-You brain naturally seeks out the most pleasurable experience.
+Naturally, you will choose your favorite meal, because it’s more pleasurable, and therefore eating this meal floods your brain with more dopamine.
+Your brain naturally seeks out the most pleasurable experience.

-A pleasurable experience is more motivating, and creates a stronger neural pathway than avoiding a negative experience does.
-This is why positive reinforcement works better than negative consequences.
-Especially, when you are looking to change a behaviour.
+A pleasurable experience is more motivating and creates a stronger neural pathway than avoiding a negative experience does.
+This is why positive reinforcement works better than negative reinforcement and consequences.
+Especially, when you are looking to change behavior.

 Does Your Child Have ADHD?